-Once you’ve placed an order for fibre broadband with your broadband retailer, they’ll ask us to contact you to arrange bringing our fibre network from the street into your home.
+Once you’ve placed an order for fibre broadband with your internet provider, they’ll ask us to contact you to arrange bringing our fibre network from the street into your home.

 We’ll then contact you to begin the installation process.
 Exactly what’s involved in the installation process depends on your specific property – and we will work through this with you.